Fan-complete Ramsey numbers: Introduction

 The following corollary is an immediate consequence of Theorem \ref{main}. \begin{corollary} If $n\ge Cp^2$, then $F_n$ is $K_p$-good where $C= (3+3\sqrt{2})^2/2 \approx 26.228$. \end{corollary}

-The second part of this paper concerns improvements/generalizations of the lower bounds of Chv\'atal and Burr in (\ref{c-h}) and (\ref{burr}).
-Since these two inequalities are rather easy to prove and, in particular, (\ref{burr}) seems to be rather weak, a natural question is to seek general lower bounds and find families of graphs achieving such bounds.
+The second part of this paper concerns improvements or generalizations of the lower bounds of Chv\'atal and Burr in (\ref{c-h}) and (\ref{burr}).
+We note that it is known \cite{aks,kim} that $r(K_3,K_n)=\Theta(n^2/\log n)$ while the lower bounds using (\ref{c-h}) and (\ref{burr}) only give $r(K_3,K_n)\ge 2(n-1)+1$.
+A natural question is to generalize the lower bound inequalities in (\ref{c-h}) and (\ref{burr}) and find families of graphs achieving or close to such lower bounds.
 Nevertheless, there are some obvious obstacles.
+For example, the star $K_{1,n}$ is not $C_4$-good for all sufficiently large $n$ since